-Sitting in solitude beside Springer Mountain I mystically sense a gracious, indiscriminate love.
-The sun freely offers light, bidding a warm farewell as it begins its descent over the horizon.
+Sitting in solitude beside Springer Mountain, I mystically sense a gracious, indiscriminate love.
+The sun freely offers light, bidding a warm farewell as it descends over the horizon.
 The dead wood before me is a gift of earth that will soon provide me with another source of glowing comfort.
 The wind howls, the birds sing, and all creation is splendid.

-In this moment nothing matters, neither my grandest accomplishments nor my greatest flaws.
-Yet in this moment everything matters, because truth often speaks in paradox.
+At this moment, nothing matters, neither my grandest accomplishments nor my most significant flaws.
+Yet, at this moment, everything matters because the truth often speaks in paradox.

 Solitude is not a stroll in the park.
-To remove oneself from a world of endless projection is to invite piercing introspection.
+To remove oneself from a world of endless projection invites piercing introspection.

-In solitude I wrestle with what to do with all these emotions of violence, hatred, and fear when the objects of my projection are nowhere to be found.
+In solitude, I wrestle with what to do with all these emotions of violence, hatred, and fear when the objects of my projection are nowhere to be found.
 Contemplation and mindfulness are holy postures that open doors to inner peace.
-Projections seek to assert control over my self-centered world, but I long for a peace greater than the facade of my power.
+Projection seeks to assert control over my self-centered world, but I long for an inner peace that unmasks the facade of my power.

 My true self is worthy of love – my true self is loved.

 Holy solitude is intensive work.
-It’s an extensive time to be still and know my violent, hateful, fearful projections are false gods that shape my false self.
+It’s an extended time to be still and know my violent, hateful, fearful projections are false gods that shape my false self.
 My true self is worthy of love – my true self is loved.
-In solitude, I sift through the clutter of my mind and rest in the secret chamber of my heart where I find a terrifying love.
+In solitude, I sift through the clutter of my mind and rest in the secret chamber of my heart, where I find a terrifying love.

 My false self is powerful; it shares my intellect and knows my Achilles’ heel.
 Its power lies in judging the worst moments of my past and filling my mind with self-condemnation.
-My false self seeks to crucify all truth; to what end I do not know.
+My false self seeks to crucify all truth; I do not know to what end.